dbstjswo505/WMRN/README.md

     ```
     The result file will be written at `/storage/tvr_default/results_val/results_4800_all.json`.
     Change to  ``--query_txt_db /txt/tvr_test_public.db/ --split test_public`` for inference on test_public split.
-    Please format the result file as requested by the evaluation server for submission, our code does not include formatting.
+    Please format the result file as requested by the evaluation server for submission.

 ## Citation